-Turning now to the distribution of unemployment across different regions, Table 1 below presents the regional evolution of the unemployment rate.
-Unemployment as presented here relates to the rate for residents in the given areas' labour forces, aged between 15-74 years old.
-Given it is based on residency, the table does not take account of commuting patterns - economic inactivity in a region could, in principal, be masked if residents travel to work elsewhere.
+Turning now to the distribution of unemployment across different sectors, Table 1 below presents the regional evolution of the unemployment rate.
+Unemployment as presented here relates to the rate for persons between 15-74 years old.
 The earliest and latest data are presented along with peaks and troughs.
 So Q4 2000 was the lowest recorded unemployment since the series began, Q2 2012 represents the worst of the crisis, and so on.